The Yoga Studies Freenotes Textual Studies resource

 These teaching resources are also being updated and expanded online through adding interpretations, commentaries and notes from my studies in these six fields with my root Yoga teacher TKV Desikachar.
 This primary study was supported by additional personal studies of the Sāṃkhya Kārikā and the Yoga Sūtra with S Ramaswami and the Haṭha Pradīpikā with AG Mohan, the two longest-serving non-family students of T Krishnamacharya.

 A further resource is the online Saṃskṛta Glossary with word meaning and textual cross-references with its linking of key and related words within verses from the primary textual sources listed above.

-The cYs Journal Page will keep you up to date with the latest input.
-Updates will also be posted on Paul’s Facebook and Twitter pages, or you can subscribe to receive notification of latest postings via an email subscription on the cYs Journal Home page.
+The cYs Journal Page will keep you up to date with the latest input plus you can subscribe to receive notification of the latest Blog postings as they appear online via an email subscription on the Contact Options Page.
+Or Blog updates will also be posted on Paul’s Facebook, LinkedIn and Twitter pages, plus imaged posts on his Instagram feed.

 The mastery of Yoga must not be measured simply by the ability to master the techniques of Yoga like asana and pranayama, but how it influences our day to day living, how it ehances our relationships and how it promotes clarity and peace of mind.”
 TKV Desikachar